Skip to Content

 Transferred education benefits for family members

-If you’re a spouse or dependent child of a Veteran or service member, you may be able to use transferred education benefits for your classes and training.
+If you’re a spouse or dependent child of a Veteran or service member, you may be eligible to use transferred education benefits for your classes and training.
 Learn more about these benefits and how to apply.

 Am I eligible to use transferred benefits?